yalmip/yalmip.github.io/_posts/examples/2021-04-28-starshaped.md

 ### Star-convex polygons

-Define some data represeting the vertices of a star (remember, a star-convex does not have to look like a star, it is just a name)
+Define some data represeting the vertices of a star (remember, a star-convex set does not have to look like a star, it is just a name)

 ````matlab
 n = 6;